openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 Copy values.yaml and configure values.
 Create a custom-values.yaml and set the correct  values

-- Set correct base domain and set publicIp of load balancer, used for only requesting a let's encrypt certificate for hostnames if their dns is set correctly
+- Set correct base domain and set publicIp of load balancer, used for only requesting a let's encrypt certificate for hostnames if their dns is set correctly, publicIp is important because the API will otherwise start to block if server makes to many requests.
 ```
 ## Settings for DNS
 host: